 History, tourist information, and nearby accommodation

-The south aisle, which dates to 1320, has some wonderful carved corbel heads, including many likenesses of human faces.
+The south aisle, which dates to 1320, has some wonderfully carved corbel heads, including many likenesses of human faces.
 There are memorial brasses covering three centuries, with a brass of Sir Lawrence Pabenham in full armour, with his two wives clad in beautifully detailed costumes of about 1400.
-Nearby is a much less martial brass to Dr Taylard, an early 16th century rector, who is depicted in his doctor's cap and academic robes.
+Nearby is a much less martial brass to Dr Taylard, an early 16th-century rector, who is depicted in his doctor's cap and academic robes.

 St Peter's church is no longer used for regular worship, though it is still consecrated.
 It is cared for by the Churches Conservation Trust in cooperation with a local charitable group.